Liba11y/liba11y.github.io/_howto/headers.md

 ### Screen reader interaction

-{% hint style="info" %}
 * Users can quickly skim the contents of a webpage by listening to the page headings.
 This helps a user understand a page's content structure and hierarchy.
 * Headings also act as page navigation.
 A person using a screen reader, having listened to the page's headings, can then jump to any heading on a page.
 * Content is described in a linear fashion by the screen reader.
 As such, even three-column pages are described as a single column starting with the first column.
-{% endhint %}

 ### Solution: Use headings to give your content a logical hierarchy.

 Use page headings to outline content— not unlike a bulleted page outline or table of contents.
 Use the headings in order and don't skip headings.

 In LibGuides, Heading 1 `<h1>` is reserved for guide titles and Heading 2 `<h2>` is held for box titles.
 For content within the boxes, use headings 3 to 6.
 Here's an example of how to use headings to keep content in order.

-{% hint style="info" %}
 * **H1 Guide Title**
   * **H2 Box Title**
     * H3 Section inside a box